matthewb66/detect-wizard/README.md

     python3 -m detect-wizard /Users/myuser/myproject

-# EXPLANATION OF SCAN SENSITIVITY

-To be added here.

 # SUMMARY INFO OUTPUT
 This section includes counts and size analysis for the files and folders beneath the project location.